Sustainable Christmas Trees

 Alternative Artificial Tree

 Alternative eco-friendly Christmas trees are beginning to emerge on the market.
 Options include cardboard trees, plywood trees and creative do-it-yourself projects.
+Here are some fun examples.
 While the eco-chic Christmas trees on the market may intrigue you, consider the carbon footprint before you whip out your credit card.

 Christmas Tree Recycling